treyhunner/treyhunner.github.com/source/_posts/2024-10-03-switching-from-virtualenvwrapper-to-direnv-starship-and-uv.markdown

 I *am* also hoping to eventually replace my pipx use with uv and once uv supports [adding python3.x commands][python shims] to my `PATH`, I may replace my use of pyenv with uv as well.

+Thanks to all who [participated in my Mastodon thread][mastodon] as I fumbled through discovering this setup.

 [virtualenvwrapper]: https://virtualenvwrapper.readthedocs.io
 [jeff]: https://micro.webology.dev/2024/03/13/on-environment-variables.html